 Checksum - Each packet will include a checksum for the entire contents of the packet.
-The check-sum will be the standard ones complement of the ones complement sum.
+The check-sum will be the standard ones' complement of the ones' complement sum.
+For purposes of computing the checksum, the value of the checksum field is zero.
 The packet is discarded if the packet checksum fails.

 Flags - Defines special handling of the packet.
-There are currently two defined flag bits.
+There are currently four defined flag bits.

 Init Flag (0x01) - This bit is set in the initial UPDATE sent to a newly discovered neighbor.
-It requests the neighbor to download a full set of routes.
+It instructs the neighbor to advertise its full set of routes.